Regulatory actions for Sept. 8, 2025

 Sep.
 8, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Femasys, Lifeward, Microbot Medical, Onward Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Amneal.

 Briefs